-Interactive design, 3D and Creative coding
+Interactive design, branding and UX

-currently working at Once-Future and Hudson Wilder
+previously worked at Area 17, Once-Future and Hudson Wilder

 Liang Zhu Museum